 Typically we let puppies go at 10 - 12 weeks of age.
-If puppy is small, or a Tiny Tot, we will keep until 14 weeks of age to make sure you have no problems with housebreaking, eating or socialization1)
+If puppy is small, or a Tiny Tot, we will keep longer to make sure you have no problems with housebreaking, eating or socialization

 2) "Vet References" - If they do not have a vet who will stand up for them RUN!

 Our vet can be found on the web site, including a short statement from them.

 3) "Owner References" - Try to get references going back several years, therefore several generations.
 Genetic defects can jump a generation.